bisma1206/bisma1206/README.md

 ### 🎯 Future Goals

-- 🔭 I aim to become a **professional Software Engineer** with a strong foundation in full-stack web development.
+- 🔭 I aim to become a **AI/ML Engineer** with a strong foundation in python and AI/ML.
 - 🤖 I'm passionate about **Artificial Intelligence** and plan to integrate AI into real-world solutions.
 - 📚 Constantly learning and improving my skills in modern frameworks, data structures, and machine learning.